 Large adenoids can cause chronic runny nose, bad breath and recurrent sinusitis, easily mistaken for allergy.
 It may also block the Eustachian tubes, resulting in recurrent middle ear infections and hearing loss with unclear speech or speech delay.
 Recurrent infections of the adenoid and tonsils give pain and fever, bad breath and nose bleed, and may require repeated medications and antibiotics.

-4. What are complications associated with large tonsils?
+4. What are the complications associated with large tonsils?

 The airway obstruction can cause snoring and obstructive sleep apnea.
 Obstructive sleep apnea reduces blood oxygenation during sleep.
 Obstructive sleep apnea can result in poor concentration, irritability, bed-wetting even at 4-5 years of age, and very frequent coughs and colds.
 There can be poor weight gain, obesity, hormonal issues and even heart failure.

-Long term block of the airway in a growing child can result in poor lower jaw growth with give a dental overbite and more dental caries.
-When they become adults, their base of tongue is more easily prolapsed backwards to block the airway too.
+Long term block of the airway in a growing child can result in poor lower jaw growth with giving a dental overbite and more dental caries.
+When they become adults, their base of the tongue is more easily prolapsed backwards to block the airway too.

 5. What are tonsil stones?

-Tonsil stones are actually debri trapped in the tonsillar crypts of recurrently infected tonsils.
-These debri are made up of infected material or epithelial cells.
+Tonsil stones are actually debris trapped in the tonsillar crypts of recurrently infected tonsils.
+This debris is made up of infected material or epithelial cells.
 They can sometimes be pressed out by patients themselves, but they will recur again.
 They cause bad breath and also recurrent discomfort in the tonsils.
 If it is persistent, tonsil removal may be needed.